leighmcculloch/vangen/README.md

 # vangen

-Static HTML generator for hosting Go repositories at a vanity import path.
+Vangen is a tool for generating static HTML for Go vanity import paths.

 Go vanity import paths work by serving a HTML file that tells the `go get` tool where to download the source from.
 You can still host the source code at Github, BitBucket, but the vanity URL gives you portability and other benefits.